simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_3*
 Double + float arithmetic basics are working 5/7 in floats now.
 Used enum case stuff makes thinks look nice.

+*Update_4*
+Implemented double + float for binary assign, now passing for 6/7 float cases.
+Updated context to have seperate reg file for floats, after Kai implements the use of it in the arithmetic operators last testcase should also pass.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------